OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Testing enforced updating

 Starting from API level 21 (Android 5.0), together with the Play Core Library, apps can be forced to be updated.
 This mechanism is based on using the `AppUpdateManager`.
 Before that, other mechanisms were used, such as doing http calls to the Google Play Store, which are not as reliable as the APIs of the Play Store might change.
+Alternatively, Firebase could be used to check for possible forced updates as well (see this [blog](https://medium.com/@sembozdemir/force-your-users-to-update-your-app-with-using-firebase-33f1e0bcec5a "Force users to update the app using Firebase")).
-Enforced updatinc can be really helpful when it comes to public key pinning (see the Testing Network communication for more details) when a pin has to be refreshed due to a certificate/public key rotation.
+Enforced updating can be really helpful when it comes to public key pinning (see the Testing Network communication for more details) when a pin has to be refreshed due to a certificate/public key rotation.
 Next, vulnerabilities are easily patched by means of forced updates.

 Please note that newer versions of an application will not fix security issues that are living in the back-ends to which the app communicates.
 Allowing an app not to communicate with it might not be enough.
 Having proper API-lifecycle management is key here.
 Similarly, when a user is not forced to update, do not forget to test older versions of your app against your API and/or use proper API versioning.